earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

   </figcaption>
 </figure>

-## 4. Spend some time exploring - do you see any trees?
+## 4. Spend Some Time Exploring - Do You See Any Trees?
 Finally, spend some time exploring the data.
 What features do you see in this dataset?
 What does the topography look like?
 Is the site flat?
 Hilly?
 Mountainous?
 What do the lidar data tell you, just upon initial inspection?

 ## Summary